 Consider Facebook.
 To verify news and assign trust, the company continues to rely on its own users’ behavioral and historical data.
 In the post-Cambridge Analytica world, do we really think 15 years’ worth of Facebook data is a trustworthy or useful datapoint in the fight against false news?

-The same goes for YouTube, Google, WhatsApp and the rest of the BUMMERs: Their historical data, algorithms and processes are flawed by bias at best, actively corrupted at worst.
+The same goes for the rest of the BUMMERs: Their historical data, algorithms and processes are flawed by bias at best, actively corrupted at worst.

 Pressland is offering a fresh start.
 No matter how the media-trust industry is calculating trust — humans, robots or voting booths — it needs a new source of data that’s accurate, reliable and unbiased.